COVID-19 Visitor Guidelines

-Ephraim McDowell Regional Medical Center – Effective Tuesday, May 26, the South Wing entrance at Ephraim McDowell Regional Medical Center will be open each week from 9 a.m. to 5 p.m., Monday through Friday.
-The Emergency Room entrance will be open 24 hours a day, seven days a week.
+Ephraim McDowell Regional Medical Center – The South Wing and Third Street entrances at Ephraim McDowell Regional Medical Center are open from 8 a.m. to 8 p.m. seven days a week.
+The Emergency Room entrance is open 24 hours a day, seven days a week.

 Ephraim McDowell Fort Logan Hospital – Entrances will continue to be used as normal.

 Ephraim McDowell James B. Haggin Hospital – The Main Entrance is open only from 8 a.m. to 5 p.m.
 Monday through Friday and closed all other times.
-The Emergency Room entrance will be open 24 hours a day, seven days a week.
+The Emergency Room entrance is open 24 hours a day, seven days a week.